 Sound and Fair began its work in 2009 as a campaign to promote the Chain of Custody (CoC) for FSC® 100% African blackwood from community-managed forests in Tanzania and, by 2011, had helped secure orders from ten musical instrument manufacturers, including Hanson Clarinets and CF Martin, both of whom were FSC-certified.

-Sound and Fair Limited was incorporated in the UK and Tanzania in February 2012 as a social enterprise committed to the fair and ethical trade of timber from community-managed forests and has to date completed one production cycle and successfully exported container consignments to clients in the EU and USA.
+Sound and Fair Limited was incorporated in the UK and Tanzania in February 2012 as a social enterprise committed to the fair and ethical trade of timber from community-managed forests.
+Commercial trials were conducted through 2012-13 which resulted in wholesale volumes of blackwood being successfully exported to various musical instrument and other product clients in the UK, EU and USA.

-During 2017, Sound and Fair is developing a wood processing facility in partnership with Nanjirinji village, close to the primary FSC certified forests, and will resume exports of FSC 100% wood from Tanzania in early 2018.
+Having secured investment in 2016, Sound and Fair began the development of a log processing and timber production facility in partnership with Nanjirinji village, close to the primary FSC certified forests.